v24Zer0/Access-Control-System/README.md

 ## Web
 The web app allows a user to interact with the system.
 A user is able to login/logout, view the system hierarchy and manage the state of a door.
+A user is not able to view the home page before being authenticated.

 ## Server
 The server handles all requests from the web app.
 It handles authentication, building of the hierarchy and the updating of doors.
-It then sends apprpriate responses back to the web app.
+It then sends appropriate responses back to the web app.
+All API endpoints besides login make use of a jwt token to verify the user.

 ## Database
 The database consists of collections for users, areas, doors and access_rules.
 The server is able to query the database to retrieve data which is then sent to the web app.